 Less than three months before her death, Marilyn Monroe makes one of her last public appearances at President John F. Kennedy's 45th birthday celebration, where she famously sings "Happy Birthday, Mr. President" in his honor.Read more

-2009 The first episode of the TV show Glee airs, featuring a Glee Club performance of Journey's "Don't Stop Believin'" that brings the song back to the charts.
-The Glee version lands at #4 - which is five spots higher than Journey's original.
+2009 The first episode of the TV series Glee airs, featuring a Glee Club performance of Journey's "Don't Stop Believin'" that brings the song back to the charts.
+The Glee version lands at #4 - five spots higher than Journey's original.

 1998 Sonny and Cher get a star on the Hollywood Walk of Fame.
 For Sonny, who died January 5, 1998, it's a posthumous honor.